-Designed for students in Forest TEAM program.
+Designed for students in Forest TEAM and related careers.
 Lab to identify pests and other threats to agroforestry operations and native forests, including methods of control.
 Survey of major diseases, invertebrate pests, vertebrate pests, and invasive plants that threaten forests in Hawai'i, and use of pest management techniques assist in pest control.
 (3 lab hrs.)